 - Visit the RAC website to find prior improper payments discovered during Medicare audits.
 This can help you learn from other practitioners’ mistakes.

 Can I purchase “audit” insurance?

-Errors that can lead to an audit can also lead to other legal ramifications, such a patient suing you for damages that a billing error caused.
-As a result, there are several insurance companies which, as part professional liability services, offer Errors and Omissions (E&O) coverage for the healthcare and medical industry.
+Errors that can lead to an audit can also lead to other legal ramifications, such as a patient suing you for damages that a billing error caused.
+As a result, there are several insurance companies that, as part of professional liability services, offer Errors and Omissions (E&O) coverage for the healthcare and medical industry.
 These insurers often service large corporations, like Preferred Provider Organizations (PPOs), and small practices with just one medical biller.

 Whether this type of insurance is something that your practice should purchase and maintain will depend on several factors.
 Ultimately, it is best to know all your options, including this one.